Will your brand new car be disabled overnight by a rodent? The occurrence is far more common than you

 but did not deploy when a deer ran in front of the truck and was struck.

-1999 GMC Savana van - spark plug wires were eaten probably more for access to the top of the warm motor, than for food.(Discovery Bay, California)
+1999 GMC Savana van - Spark plug wires were eaten.(Discovery Bay, California)

 2013 Chevy Sonic "In the short time we have owned the car, it has been to the dealer THREE times and will be going in for a fourth time this week!
 All due to wires being eaten by rabbits and mice!"